 What is the best way to bill for dry needling?

 Billing for dry needling is definitely tough, because—for now—it doesn’t have its own CPT code, and many payers have differing dry needling policies.
 As Wallace mentioned during the webinar, he recommends providers use the unlisted procedure code (97139) with proper documentation to support the medical necessity of dry needling.
 The good news is that CMS has introduced two new dry needling-specific CPT codes that it hopes to put into effect in 2020.
 We will know the fee schedule when the final rule is released at the end of the year.

 When is it appropriate to bill therapeutic activity?
 What about neuromuscular education?

 Bill for therapeutic activities (97530) when performing exercises that are related to functional, real-life activities (e.g., carrying, lifting, throwing, squatting, or crawling).
 Neuromuscular re-education (97112) is marked by feedback and guidance back to the patient about the quality of movement.
 It also includes balance and body mechanics training, balance activities, proprioception training, and desensitization.
 For more information on what to bill when, check out this blog post from Meredith Castin about what to bill when.

 How does Part A billing differ from Part B billing for rehab therapists?

-We’ve written an entire post on that topic, which you can find here.
+We’ve written an entire post on that topic.

 Is it acceptable for our billing office to send Medicare claims without a plan of care signed by a physician?